seancfoley/IPAddress/ipaddress.md

   - **Integration of IPv4 Address with IPv6** through common address conversions

   - **Polymorphism** is a key goal.
-The library maintains an address framework of interfaces and abstract classes that allow most library functionality to be independent of address type of version, whether IPv4, IPv6 or MAC.
+The library maintains an address framework of interfaces and abstract classes that allow most library functionality to be independent of address type or version, whether IPv4, IPv6 or MAC.
 This allows for code which supports both IPv4 and IPv6 transparently.
 You can write generic non-version-specific code to validate addresses, connect to addresses, produce address strings, mask addresses, etc. You can make use of the address framework which is agnostic towards address